aish-venkat/aish-venkat.github.io/gis.md

 # Side Quests

-In addition to my primary research, I've worked on a few side projects through internships, applications, or just my own curiosity.
+In addition to my primary research, I've worked on a few side projects through consulting, internships, applications, or just my own curiosity.
 Below are a few examples of such projects.

 <table align="center">